paulomarconi/prefix-suffix_renamer/README.md

 ## Usage

-Once installed, you can right-click on a file in Windows Explorer and select "Add Prefix-Suffix".
+Once installed, you can right-click on a file in Windows Explorer and select `Add Prefix-Suffix`.
 From there, you can choose a prefix or suffix to apply to the selected file.

 ## Modify options list